michaelongaro/Autostrum/decisions.md

 Come back to this once the search-and-official-artist-refactor has been merged.
 I would like to make the /filters be optional if no filters are currently applied, however I (believe) that I had to put a special early return on the useGetUrlParamFilters layout effect because if I was on the table viewing layout it would start off with the grid view and then shortly after switch over to the table view once the url params were loaded in.
 If this is just a dev server issue, then remove the early return and move to [...filters].tsx for all pages that have <SearchResults /> on them.
 Also, I am unsure of the best ergonomics surrounding representing default filters in a [[...filters]].tsx approach.

 **Keeping search autofill results global vs scoped to viewed context**
 I can see the benefit to limiting autofill results to only the current context the user is looking at (their own tabs if on /profile/tabs or a specific artist's tabs if on /artist/[artistName]).
 However I do think it is a niche that isn't immediately necessary to be filled.
 The main use case that I see is if a user vaguely remembers a word or two from a title they are trying to find again, but don't want to have to scroll through the extra noise that comes with a global search.
-This can be added later on, but causes some issues with how to structure the autofill results to accomodate this dynamic approach.
+This can be added later on, but causes some issues with how to structure the autofill results to accommodate this dynamic approach.

 **Layout in localStorage vs as a param**
 I moved the user's layout preference to localStorage exclusively for two reasons.
-First off being that a user might have legitiment reasons to have device-specific preferences for their layout.
+First off being that a user might have legitimate reasons to have device-specific preferences for their layout.
 For example, if the user is on a low-data internet plan and doesn't want to incur the extra bandwidth that the grid tab previews come with, they could exclusively view results in the list form.
 Second, the layout param never quite fit with the rest of the search params, especially on mobile within the <Drawer>, due to it's different UI from the full width pane toggles.

+**OnDelete Strategy**
+In general, I am keeping Cascade as the default OnDelete strategy, with a few notable exceptions.
+Since a user can choose to anonymize their tabs upon deleting their account, the createdBy field on the Tab model uses SetNull.
+The next two follow the same logic and use SetNull as well - detaching this relation doesn't warrant any restriction or deletion of the main model: an artist being deleted on the Tab model or the tabCreator deleting their account on the Bookmark model.

+**getById vs getByUsername**
+I originally had a combined "getByIdOrUsername" as I thought it aided in versatility, however I am almost exclusively using "getById" within the codebase.
+The only notable exception is when visiting a user's profile, which it only can retrieve the username from the URL, which it then immediately plugs into getByUsername to get the user's id.
+This creates a cleaner api and allows for proper optimistic DB logic.

+**Pre-computed vs On-demand metadata fields**
+I highly value read speed to elevate use experience.
+Due to this, various models like Tab, Artist, and User each have their own pre-computed fields that get manually updated whenever corresponding actions occur (rating a tab, deleting a tab, deleting a user's account, etc.) I understand this brings on extra responsibility to make sure data stays aligned, but so far it seems manageable.